fsbraun/django-automations/doc/reference.rst

 .. py:class:: flow.Form(form, template_name=None, description="")

     Represents a user interaction with a Django Form.
 The form's class is passed as ``form``.
 It will be rendered using the optional ``template_name``.
 If ``template_name`` is not provided, Django automations looks for the ``default_template_name`` attribute of the automation class.
 Use the ``default_template_name`` attribute if all forms of an automation share the same template.
+If neither is given Django Automations will fall back to ``"automations/form_view.html"``.

     Also optional is ``description``, a text that explains what the user is expected to do with the form, e.g., validate its entries.
+The description can, e.g., be shown to a user when editing the form, or in her task list.

 The ``flow.Form`` has two extra modifiers to assign the task to a user or a group of users: